 You can get to Bolzano easily by road – the autostrada (motorway) connects Innsbruck and Austria with Bolzano and then down to Verona.
 You also have a pick of flying into either Innsbruck or Verona and taking trains from there.

 Highlights of the city include the almost daily markets which vary depending on the day of the week, its gothic cathedral, the Runkelstein castle and the South Tyrol Museum of Archaeology.
 The latter has one floor devoted to the iceman Otzi, found near the Austrian border and subject to a heated history of whether he should go to Italy or Austria.
 A visit is highly recommended.

 Alternatively, you can just mooch along the Via dei Portici, admiring the shops and drinking a coffee or a great wine; the region produces both excellent Red and White.
 Finally, the spa town of Merano is a cute settlement a car drive away and you’re close to the indomitable peaks of the Dolomites – an area loved by winter sports enthusiasts and summer hikers and climbers.
+There are plenty of things to do in Merano so it’s a great place to look for!
 One of the best towns to visit in Italy!